yardsale8/tenure-portfolio/content/criterion1/instructional_innovation.md

 similar problems.

-**Authentic assessments.** After encountering issues with too much student collaboration on homework assignments, I move as much material to D2L quizzes as possible.
+**Authentic assessments.** After encountering issues with too much student collaboration on homework assignments, I moved as much material to D2L quizzes as possible.
 Furthermore, multiple-choice and written assessments both pull questions from a random bank of similar problems, making it harder for students to collaborate on the quizzes (they likely get different items in a